 Every day, I pack my son’s lunch.
-And every day, I heedlessly throw a bagel into a plastic bag and seal it up.
+I used to heedlessly throw a bagel into a plastic bag and seal it up.
 It’s easier for him to use than the many other washable lunch containers out there, which means it’s easier for him to eat a filling meal and not come home fully hangry.

 And yet, I felt so gross knowing that 6.3 billion of the 8.3 billion metric tons of plastic that have been produced to date have become plastic waste, according to a study published in the journal Science Advances.
-Of that, only 9 percent has been recycled.
+Of that, only 9% has been recycled.

 I try to do my part by using beeswax food wraps, but those require cleaning, and as a single working mom, sometimes I just don't have the energy or the foresight.